22 Dec 6 Killer Squat Progressions: A Practical Guide For Advancing The Squat

 A high level of mobility, stability, and strength required to perform the lift.
 Of all the squat variations, the overhead squat is the one that offers the most mobility and core strength.

-As with any exercise, understand why you are doing it and make sure it will help you move closer towards the goals you’re working to achieve.
+As with any exercise, understand why you are doing it.